 Blocking access to a Social Security number is a simple but essential step in minimizing financial damage for victims of identity theft.
 It also can help shield information for those trying to maximize their privacy.
-After an SSN has been blocked successfully, protection can be optimized by freezing access to all credit reports.
+After a SSN has been blocked successfully, protection can be optimized by freezing access to all credit reports.

-Reasons to Block an SSN
+Reasons to Block a SSN

 When a credit card is stolen, illicit activity often can be shut down immediately by cancelling the card.
 This is not the case with when a Social Security number falls into the wrong hands, as the information can be used repeatedly unless steps are taken to protect these records.
 In addition to identity theft incidents, access to this information often is blocked in domestic abuse cases to increase the level of privacy for victims.

 Blocking your number will prevent access by anyone, including you.
 If conditions change or you need access to your information, the block can be lifted either permanently or temporarily by contacting the Social Security Administration.

 Freezing Your Credit Report

 Blocking access to information linked to your SSN may not prevent identity thieves from using it to open fraudulent credit card accounts, apply for medical insurance or borrow money.
-Freezing your file at Experian, Equifax and Trans Union prohibits third party access to your credit reports, which can prevent illicit accounts from being opened in your name.
+Freezing your file at Experian, Equifax and TransUnion prohibits third party access to your credit reports, which can prevent illicit accounts from being opened in your name.
 Freezing a credit report also can shield your address and financial information from other prying eyes.

 Pre-existing creditors still may access your credit reports for the purposes of monitoring debt, collections and incidents of identity theft.